nephio-project/docs/user-guide/exercises.md

 First, we will apply a package to define the high-level networks for attaching our workloads.
 The Nephio package specialization pipeline will determine the exact VLAN tags and IP addresses for those attachments based on the specific clusters.
-There is a pre-defined PackageVariant in the tests directory for this:
+There is a predefined PackageVariant in the tests directory for this:

 ```bash